carlostomeh/Predict_Marketing_Campaign_Success/README.md

 # Predict_Market_Campaign_Sucess
-Objective: Develop Machine Learning aplication in a distributed environment using AWS services with Spark.
+Main goal: Develop Machine Learning aplication in a distributed environment using AWS services with Spark.